For a complete index of posts, click here.

 Average value

-We therefore have a constant average value, a .
+We therefore have a constant average value, .

 Mathematical interpretation (calculus):